interlay/monetary/README.md

 Monetary-js comes with Bitcoin, Ethereum and Polkadot predefined, but it is meant to be extensible for any currency. `src/currencies/bitcoin.ts` can be used as an example for the minimal work needed to define a currency.
 Another example is `DummyCurrency` defined inline for unit tests in `test/monetary.test.ts`

-The only step is to define our currency, parametrising the type with decimals.
+The first step is to define our currency, parametrising the type with decimals.

 ```ts
 export const Bitcoin: Currency<typeof BitcoinUnit> = {